plagasul/raspberrypi-synch/README.md

 # raspberrypi-synch

+Note: This fork should work with a Rpi4

 Autoplays videos in sync with other raspberrys on the same network, works with direct ethernet conexion between 2 raspberrys or more in a router/hub
 Use ethernet cables to ensure stability